Malayalam journalism: Amrita T V

-Amrita TV(അമൃത ടി.വി.), launched in 2005, as a 24-hour Malayalam, general entertainment satellite channel.
+Amrita TV, launched in 2005, as a 24-hour Malayalam, general entertainment satellite channel.
 The theme song, Lokasamastha was composed by Rahulraj.
 It was composed in 2003, for Mata Amritanandamayi's 50th birthday celebrated, and later taken as the theme of Amrita TV.
 Amrita TV's global footprint currently covers, beside India, Asia, Middle East, America, Australia and Europe.

 Amrita TV is a Free to air channel having its official broadcast through (C-Band) INSAT 2E satellite at 83 ° East.
 Also accessible on internet and similar platforms.

 NTV

 NTV is a Malayalam production house founded by the Kerala production house.
-Since its founding over two decades ago, NTV has functioned as a major producer and broadcaster of Malayalam programs.
+Since its founding over two decades ago, NTV has functioned as a major producer and broadcaster of Malayalam programmes.
 The name NTV has largely grown synonymous with major Malayalam telecasting.
-Serving all Malayalam channels including the state owned Dooradarshan, NTV continues to direct and produce a wide array of Malayalam-language programs.
+Serving all Malayalam channels including the state owned Dooradarshan, NTV continues to direct and produce a wide array of Malayalam-language programmes.

 The company was founded by Mr. Leen B Jesmas and Mr. Elias John in the year 1992.
 With the emergence of the satellite channels NTV made a break through by producing some of the most popular current affairs programmes on mini screen like 'Kannadi', 'Jalakam','Aniyara', Saakshi, Vicharana.
 The creators of this quality programmes won 10 Kerala state Awards and many other recognitions.